thang9047/Hosting-Udagram/Docs/README.md

   - Deploy the site to AWS S3.
 - Backend:
   - Install dependencies.
-  - Change The main entry point in package.json.
   - Transpile the typescript/ build the app.
   - Install AWS Elastic Beanstalk CLI.
   - Deploy the app to AWS Elastic Beanstalk.